 In New Zealand, most people choose to immunise their children.
-However, outbreaks of diseases such as measles, mumps, rubella and whooping cough still occur because not enough people are fully immunised.
+However, dangerous outbreaks of diseases such as measles, mumps, rubella and whooping cough still occur because not enough people are fully immunised.

-Some children may get a rash or fever about 6–7 days after the measles injection and it can last for several days.
+Some children may get a rash or fever about 6–7 days following the measles injection and it can last for several days.
 If your child has a fever, refer to the illness information on caring for a child with a high temperature.
 If you’re worried about your child, contact a doctor.

 For further information on Immunisations refer to your Well Child Tamariki Ora Health Book or freephone 0800 IMMUNE (0800 466 863).
 For help and advice call PlunketLine 0800 933 922, 24 hours a day, 7 days a week.